nbangba/stats-component/README.md

 # stats-component
-A beginner Challenge on frontend mentor
+A beginner Challenge on frontend mentor i tried.